how to MS Teams

 Let’s take a look at how we can get Microsoft Teams tab naming right:

-• JUST SAY ‘NO’ TO EMOJIS: Limit emojis in your tab names.
+• Avoid Emojis: Limit emojis in your tab names.

 Different types of Microsoft Teams teams for different goals should have different structures.
 We have found that before deploying Orchestry, nearly 80% of our customers had no dedicated structure for their various teams.
 It is important that each team has a purpose and that it is structured to fit that purpose.
 The structure of each and every team in Microsoft Teams consists of channels, tabs, apps, and the SharePoint site.